Chapter 14.18

 (c) The location by quarter section/section/township/range and/or by other legal description, the county, and state where the subdivision is located.

-(d) The name, registration number, and seal of the professional land surveyor responsible for preparation of the plat, and a certification on the plat by said surveyor to the effect that (1) it is a true and correct representation of the land actually surveyed by him/under his supervision; (2) that the exterior plat boundary, and all interior lot corners have been set on the applicant’s property by him/under his supervision using appropriate permanent materials, with a field traverse with a linear closure of one to 10,000 and corresponding angular closure as specified in WAC 173-303-610; and (3) that all street centerline monuments (points of intersection, points of curve, points of tangency, etc.) within the plat and all intersections with existing street centerlines have been monumented with concrete monuments in case or other permanent material approved by the City.
+(d) The name, registration number, and seal of the professional land surveyor responsible for preparation of the plat, and a certification on the plat by said surveyor to the effect that (1) it is a true and correct representation of the land actually surveyed by or under the surveyor’s supervision; (2) that the exterior plat boundary, and all interior lot corners have been set on the applicant’s property by or under the surveyor’s supervision using appropriate permanent materials, with a field traverse with a linear closure of one to 10,000 and corresponding angular closure as specified in WAC 173-303-610; and (3) that all street centerline monuments (points of intersection, points of curve, points of tangency, etc.) within the plat and all intersections with existing street centerlines have been monumented with concrete monuments in case or other permanent material approved by the City.

 (e) The scale according to which the plat is drawn in feet per inch or scale ratio in words or figures and bar graph.
 The drawing shall be of legible scale, and shall include the north arrow and basis of bearings.
 Unless otherwise approved by the Planning Director, the scale of the final plat will be at one inch equals 50 feet in order that all distances, bearings and other data can be clearly shown.